Freep the Whirlwind [Part III of III]

 The Internet Has Gone Foul.
 [Part II of IV]

 Welcome back.
 For those of you just joining us, I ended Part I where Stafford Beer’s Designing Freedom begins, in a “little house… in a quiet village on the western coast of Chile”.
-With the benefit of hindsight and history, we now know that Beer was describing the town of Las Cruces — but we’ll … Read more
+With the benefit of history and hindsight, we now know that Beer was describing the town of Las Cruces — but we’ll … Read more

 The Internet Has Gone Foul.
 [Part I of IV]